EdenShtein/FlightSimulatorControl/README.md

   <img src="/uml/mvvm.png" width="600">
 </p>

-So as we said, we chose to use the **MVVM architecture**.
+In this project we chose to use the **MVVM architecture**.

-We have the View layer that is responsible for the presentation, for example the input from the user, and he is also responsible for producing the graphic and also has the code- behind - for example, functions that are activated when we press a button.
-Which actually called event-oriented programming.
+We have the View layer that is responsible for the presentation, for example the input from the user.
+The View is also responsible for producing the graphics and has the code- behind - for example, functions that are activated when we press a button, which are called event-oriented programming.

-* **Model** – Responsible for our business logic, such as algorithms and data access
+* **Model** – Responsible for our business logic, such as algorithms and data access.
 * **View Model** – It passes commands from the View to the Model, and its purpose is to separate the View from the Model.
 * **Data Binding** – We can wrap variables such as those in the View, and then when we change something in the text, it will automatically changed in the ViewModel.

-Actually, for all the MVVM architecture to work, we'll have to wrap the different components together.
-And this is done through the Observer Pattern, actually bind the different components together.
+For the MVVM architecture to work, we'll have to wrap the different components together.
+This is done by the Observer Pattern, which binds the different components together, and notify them about changes that are made or needs to be made as required by the operator.

 ```java
    FXMLLoader loader = new FXMLLoader(getClass().getResource("Flight.fxml"));